Soarex16/soarex16/README.md

 ### Hi there 👋

 My name is Shumaf.
-I'm a software engineer from Krasnodar, Russia.
+I'm a software engineer from Saint Petersburg, Russia.

-Currently I work at CROC inc as a middle fullstack developer.
+Currently I work at CROC inc as a middle software engineer.

 **Frontend > Backend**